Anonymizing Machine Learning Models: Results

-For the loan dataset we used a neural network model with the same architecture and parameters as the one used for Adult.
-For this dataset we used 18 attributes as QI.
+For the Loan dataset we trained a neural network model (test accuracy: 93.32) with the same architecture and hyperparameters as the one used for Adult.
+For this dataset we used 18 attributes as QI (detailed in Appendix \ref{app:QI}).
 The results are presented in Figure \ref{fig:l18_graph}.

+Next we compare our method with one of the workload-aware approaches, namely \cite{workload}.
+Since their method is basically equivalent to training a decision tree on the data with the true labels using an entropy-based split criterion, we employed a regular decision tree model, similar to the one used for model-guided training, but using the true labels instead of the target model's classifications.
+Note that we did not use the method they described for mapping the resulting regions into 2d points, but rather employed the same method that we used for choosing representative values for each cluster.

+For relatively simple models such as decision tree and random forest, the results were very similar between the two methods.
+This makes sense, especially for the decision tree, since the anonymization model and target model are equivalent.
+However, when moving to more complex models such as neural networks, a slight advantage of our method can be seen, as reflected in Figure \ref{fig:label_graph}.